zoharrpg/Junshang-Jia/content/_index.md

 +++
 title = "Junshang Jia"
-description = "Master student at Carnegie Mellon University with a focus on system and backend development."
+description = "Master student at Carnegie Mellon University with a focus on System and Full Stack development."
 +++